 Your profit will vary depending on how large you grow your audience, which will drive your advertising revenue.

-The average profit margin of a radio station is 8-10% and on-air advertisers pay somewhere between $200 and $5000 per week, depending on listener numbers.
+The average profit margin of a radio station is 8-10% and on-air advertisers pay somewhere between $200 and $5,000 per week, depending on listener numbers.
 Before you build an audience, you will likely be at the low end of both ranges.
-If you get 10 advertisers to spend $200 each per week and your profit margin is 8%, your annual revenue will be $104,000 and your profit $8,320.
+If you get 10 advertisers to spend $200 each per week and your profit margin is 10%, your annual revenue will be $100,000 and your profit will be around $10,000.

-As your brand gains recognition and your audience grows, you might charge advertisers $1000 per week.
-If you’re able to attract 20 regular advertisers at this price and boost your margin to 10%, your revenue will be $1,040,000 and profit a cool $104,000.
-Not bad for a DJ!
+As your brand gains recognition and your audience grows, you might charge advertisers $1,000 per week.
+If you’re able to attract 25 regular advertisers at this price and maintain your margin at 10%, your revenue will be about $1.3 million and you will have a profit of a cool $130,000.